TheTreeHouseof95/Tools/README.md

 - 1 - The helpers are assigned to the COM and Feet only, Hands are not yet included (may include hand pivots if there is a demand for it or in the future).

-Installation:
-Run the script or drag and drop in Max.
-You can find it under NK Tools category.

 - 2 - Make sure the feet have at least one key assigned to them otherwise during helper selection you may get a pop up warning (you may ignore the warning and continue).